jmorris-uk/openmc_workshop/README.md

 - Change the thickness of the blanket to 100cm

-- Try adding a 10cm thick first wall to the hollow sphere.
+- Try adding a 20cm thick first wall to the hollow sphere.

 - Try adding a centre column with a 100cm radius and a 40 cm shield.

 - Try creating a material from pure copper and assign it to the central column

-- Try creating a homogenized material from 10% water and 90% steel and assign it to the first wall and the shield.
+- Try creating a homogenized material from 10% water and 90% tungsten and assign it to the first wall and the shield.

 - Colour the geometry plots by material see the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/plots.html) for an example